jonastemplestein/bunny_service/README.md

 The bunny docs are very well written and worth reading: http://rubybunny.info/articles/guides.html

-# TODO
+# TODO / open questions

- - do we care about message order?
+ - is there a way to cancel queued-up messages? should there be?
  - why do we have to send the callback messages to an exclusive queue on the _default exchange_?
  - how do we manage our services? queues and bindings need to be set up, perhaps we want to broadcast other service properties such as retry policies, as well
  - handle exceptions properly